foreverphoenix/the-phoenix-flavour/content/embers/module-1/step-3.md

 Mods are no different from the base game files: They can consist of plugins or assets, or both, and the assets can be packed in BSAs or they can be loose. **Like the base game files, mods always belong into the data folder.** If you install a mod into the root folder, it will simply not be recognised by the game and it will not work.

+> You will also find any Creations you own in this folder, in the same format.
+They are essentially mods.

 ## Data Folder Files

 Mods can consist of various files that are not always neatly stowed away in BSAs with a matching plugin.
 A large modded setup may consist of hundreds of plugins and thousands of loose files.
 When building such a setup, managing those loose files is one of the core concerns.